chocbic172/autostream/README.md

 - Faithlife Proclaim (or any other midi controller)
 - Blackmagic Design ATEM device (any device will work but only tested with ATEM Mini Pro)

-## How to configure environment
+## How to configure LoopMIDI

-LoopMIDI must be configured as the first MIDI device (has device ID 1 on windows).
+LoopMIDI must be set as the first MIDI device (has device ID 1 on windows).
+Also ensure that proclaim is outputting its lighting signals to this device.
 I'll fix this eventually, and also remove LoopMIDI as a dependancy because I just found out that the midi library can make its own inputs like whaaaaaaat.
 I'll get round to it eventually.

 ## Midi inputs

-When note "note" is played (), execute this action.\
+When note "Note" is played (0 being C2 and 127 being G8), execute this action.\
 You'll be able to configure this eventually but its hardcoded as this for now

 | Note | Action             | Description                                  |